5026 Crisis Intervention and Emergency Services

 Purpose

 Due to situations or health diagnoses, callers may be faced with a stressful situation where assistance beyond the expertise of ADRC staff is needed.
 These types of calls must be handled immediately by providing callers with information, providing a “warm transfer” and following mandated reporting guidance.
+All efforts shall be documented in the Das Data System (DDS).

-1. AAAs shall establish linkages with emergency response organizations, such as local law enforcement agencies, or other existing agencies/entities, as appropriate to provide necessary coverage and to assure the proper disposition and reporting of suspected abuse, neglect or exploitation of older adults, when information suggesting such abuse, neglect or exploitation is received by ADRC staff, and the urgency of the situation indicates a need for immediate intervention.
+1. AAAs shall establish linkages with emergency response organizations, such as local law enforcement agencies or other existing agencies/entities, as appropriate to provide necessary coverage and to assure the proper disposition and reporting of suspected abuse, neglect or exploitation of vulnerable adults, when information suggesting such abuse, neglect or exploitation is received by ADRC staff, and the urgency of the situation indicates a need for immediate intervention.

-3. Medical emergencies, or situations in which law enforcement intervention is indicated, are referred directly to the 9-1-1 system.
+4. Medical emergencies, or situations in which law enforcement intervention is indicated, are referred directly to the 9-1-1 system.
 If any county within the planning and service area does not have 9-1-1 emergency services available, the AAA Director/ADRC Program Manager will establish medical emergency/law enforcement referral procedures with the appropriate authorities for that county.